boilerplate-projects/react-starter/README.md

 # react-starter

-React boilerplate that use create-react-app
+React boilerplate that use:

+- Create React App
+- Sass
+- Frontendler